What a VP of Sales Does in an IT Staffing Firm

 Scalability & Repeatability (Depending your current size, in revenue)

-The reality however (at least from what I see) is that many IT staffing firms, even those well north of $20M in revenue have yet to capture repeatability and scalability.
+The reality however (at least from what I see) is that many IT staffing firms, even those well north of $20M in revenue have yet to figure out how to build a scalable sales organization.
 What this refers to is you have some customers and have you some leads and you’re closing some deals, BUT you have no idea how to make it consistently repeatable.
 When you know how to make it (closing deals) repeatable your cost per sales drops significantly and your revenue per lead increases dramatically.
 Finding a VP of Sales who not only understands this but has experience doing it is the purple squirrel.
 If you find them, hire him or her.
 For more details on this topic, check out my blog on Leadership Lessons from Nick Saban.

 About Dan Fisher